-In the preclinical setting, the time to administration of third-generation SB CAR+ T cells co-expressing a membrane-bound version of the cytokine interleukin (IL)-15, or mbIL15 has been reduced to less than two days.
 IL-15 is a critical cytokine for cell proliferation, maintaining cells in a "younger", less differentiated state.
-This shortened manufacturing process, referred to as point-of-care, delivers genetically modified T cells with superior proliferative potential in vivo.
-We believe that data presented at the 2016 American Society of Hematology Meeting, or ASH, supported by an earlier publication in the Proceedings of the National Academy of Sciences, indicated promising results: third generation SB CAR+ T cells demonstrated that a single, low dose of T cells co-expressing a CD19-specific CAR and mbIL15 resulted in sustained in vivo persistence that produced potent anti-tumor effects and superior leukemia-free survival.
+A point-of-care process delivers genetically modified T cells with superior proliferative potential in vivo, or "inside of the body".
+We believe that data presented at the 2016 American Society of Hematology Meeting, or ASH, supported by an earlier 2016 publication in the Proceedings of the National Academy of Sciences, indicated promising results: third generation SB CAR+ T cells demonstrated that a single, low dose of T cells co-expressing a CD19-specific CAR and mbIL15 resulted in sustained in vivo persistence that produced potent anti-tumor effects and superior leukemia-free survival.
 These clinical and preclinical data support the Company's point-of-care plans to rapidly infuse SB CAR+ T cells in a Phase 1 trial.
-With the intent to administer clinical-grade SB CAR+ T cells in less than 48 hours, this non-viral CAR-T approach has the potential to outpace viral-based methods in terms of time to treatment and cost.
-We anticipate undertaking regulatory fillings this year regarding point-of-care to generate CD19-specific T cells.
-Together with Intrexon, we currently have research programs evaluating additional CAR targets and CARs co-expressed with cytokines, and in particular mbIL15.
+With the intent to administer clinical-grade SB CAR+ T cells loaded with mb-Il-15, with a manufacturing process of less than 2 days, this non-viral CAR-T approach has the potential to outpace viral-based methods in terms of time to treatment and cost.
+We anticipate undertaking an investigator-led study utilizing point-of-care to generate CD19-specific T cells at MDACC in 2018.
 Control systems are also being developed such as the RTS® for receptor and/or cytokine expression, as well as for the conditional ablation of genetically modified cells using a kill switch.
-We anticipate future CAR+ T programs will also utilize the point-of-care manufacturing approach.
+The Company has decided to initially launch the P-O-C program without the RTS® switch and will instead use a "kill switch" for control.
+A poster at the 2017 Annual Meeting of ASH will present further preclinical in vitro and in vivo data on the intended CD19 mbIL15 point-of-care target.
+We anticipate future CAR+ T programs from the Company may also utilize the P-O-C manufacturing approach.